KUSHALkv45/DataScience/Notes.md

 You look at **K nearest neighbors** — if most of them are rich, you call the area posh; if not, average.
 That’s literally KNN.

+#### Logistic Regression:

+- In Linear R we try to fit a line which is closer to all points or has less error RMSE .
+-